Email nurturing overview

 The timing is per-contact based on when they entered.
 Everyone gets the same sequence, just starting from their entry date.

-They complete the sequence — They received all emails in the flow.
+They complete the sequence — They received all emails in the workflow.
 The flow is done for them.

 They unsubscribe — They clicked the unsubscribe link in any email.
-They’re removed from this flow and won’t receive future nurturing emails from any flow.
+They’re removed from this workflow and won’t receive future nurturing emails from any workflow.

-They’re manually removed — Someone removes them from the flow in Rizer.
+They’re manually removed — Someone removes them from the workflow in Rizer.

-The deal status changes — If the recycled deal moves to Ready for callback, Recycling completed, or Won after recycling, the contact typically exits nurturing flows.
+The deal status changes — If the recycled deal moves to Ready for callback, Recycling completed, or Won after recycling, the contact typically exits nurturing workflows.

 When a deal becomes ready for callback, nurturing takes a back seat.
 The deal is ready for direct human engagement.
 Automated emails have done their job; now it’s time for a real conversation.